Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Introduction

-To understand how users evaluate and compare embeddings, we conducted a series of semi-structured interviews with ML researchers and practitioners who frequently use embedding models as part of their research or within application domains.
-Participants described using a mix of quantitative metrics and static visualizations to analyze embeddings, including model precision/recall, clustering analysis, and dimensionality reduction plots.
-Our conversations also revealed several shortcomings with these approaches: existing tools are primarily focused on analyzing a single embedding space and, more specifically, on depicting only the global structure of this space.
-As a result, digging into the local neighborhoods of individual embedded objects, or comparing one embedding space against another requires a non-trivial amount of effort.
-Moreover, users are unable to develop tight feedback loops or rapidly iterate between generating and answering hypotheses as existing tools provide limited interactive capabilities and, thus, require tedious manual specification.
+To understand how people evaluate and compare embeddings, we conducted a series of semi-structured interviews with users across disciplines who frequently use embedding models as part of their research or in application domains (Section~\ref{sec:formative-interviews}).
+Users balance between examining global semantic structure via dimensionality reduction plots and inspecting local neighborhoods of specific embedded objects.
+Our conversations reveal shortcomings of these approaches, including unprincipled object selection strategies that rely heavily on domain knowledge or repetitive ad hoc analysis and siloed tools that focus on either one model at a time or depict only the global structure of the embedding space.
+As a result, users feel concerned that they may miss unexpected insights or lack a comprehensive understanding of the embedding space.
+Moreover, users cannot develop tight feedback loops or rapidly iterate between generating and answering hypotheses as their current processes include limited interactive capabilities and, thus, require tedious manual specification.